pfizer-opensource/CoSpred/readme.md

-# CoSpred

-Complete MSMS spectrum prediction workflow.
+# CoSpred: Machine learning workflow to predict tandem mass spectrum in proteomics

-This provide workflow to prepare your own training datasets from raw files and convert them into tensors.
-These tensors are input for machine learning architecure.
+This project provides workflow to prepare your own training datasets from raw files and convert them into tensors.
+Those tensors are input for machine learning architecure.
 The architecture can be build using Tensorflow or Pytorch framework.

 Here we are predicting full MSMS spectrum as set of (Mi,Ii) where Mi is the mass of the peak and Ii is the intenisty of the peak.
 For the BiGRU model, the MSMS spectrum is presented as b/y ion series discribed in original Prosit paper.